-Another relevant detail that we had to take into account were the circumstances that may cause somebody to commit murder, which would allow us to build relationships and determine motives for suspects commiting the crime, as well as motives to frame other suspects.
+Another relevant detail that had to be taken into account were the circumstances that may cause somebody to commit murder, which would allow the model to build relationships and determine motives for suspects committing the crime, as well as motives to frame other suspects.
 Motives are typically a key aspect of murder investigations.
-Most reasonable people don't commit murder for no reason.
-Motives can often be really complex but one article lays it out really well.
-In general murders can be broken down into 4 "L"s, love, lust, loathing, and loot (Morrall).
-We broke down our possible motives into these categories.
-Our prolog facts of "married" and "have relationship" apply to the love and lust category at different levels and possibly loathing as well if it includes an affair.
-Our "owes\money" fact can represent loot and our "threatened" fact can represent loathing.
+Most reasonable people wouldn't commit murder without a reason.
+Motives can often be immensely complex, but one article explains how murders can be broken down into 4 "L"s, love, lust, loathing, and loot (Morrall).